ran-bi/ChicagoWanderlust/README.md

 ## Notes

 - It takes around 5 minutes to run the program in VM.
+- Airbnb price in our result includes reservation fee, cleaning fee, etc. The price shown on Airbnb website is room price only.
 - Airbnb price may be different from real-time price on website due to the unofficial API.

 ## Contributors